rdegges/rdegges-blog/articles/2011/how-to-not-be-lean.md

-% The Time I Accidentally Destroyed a Production Server
+Title: The Time I Accidentally Destroyed a Production Server
-%
+Date: 2011-04-29 22:08
-%
+Author: Randall Degges

-# The Time I Accidentally Destroyed a Production Server
+Tags: programming

 Over the past few years or so, I've learned a lot about software in professional settings.
 I learned that software development is not always all it's cut out to